A lightcone catalogue from the Millennium-XXL simulation: improved spatial interpolation and colour distributions for the DESI BGS: Conclusions

 We also investigate how the luminosity function of galaxies in the mock depends on environment and colour.
 Since the HODs used to construct the mock depend on halo mass, and colour assignment depends on magnitudes, an environmental dependence is indirectly added to the mocks, but it is not guaranteed that this matches the measurements from data.
 We measure the local overdensity of galaxies by using a density defining population (DDP) of galaxies, and counting the number within a sphere around each galaxy of radius $8~\hMpc$.
 We find that the trend of the luminosity function with environment agrees well with GAMA, although there are some differences in the overall shape of the luminosity function at intermediate densities.
 When the luminosity function is also split by colour, the trends in the mock show good agreement with the GAMA measurements.

 The mock only contains $r$-band magnitudes and $g-r$ colours.
 However, mock galaxies could be matched to BGS galaxies, magnitudes and colours in other bands to be assigned.
-In Dong-P\'aez et al. (in prep), this is done on SDSS mocks built from the Uchuu simulation.
+In \citet{DongPaez2022}, this is done on SDSS mocks built from the Uchuu simulation.
 By matching galaxies in the mock to the data, based on absolute magnitude, colour and redshift, the mock galaxies can be assigned magnitudes in other bands, stellar masses and star formation rates.
 This works well at reproducing the correct distributions for these quantities in the mock.